lacework-alliances/snowflake-snowsight-datashare-workshop/content/_index.md

 ---
-title: "AWS Immersion Day with Lacework"
+title: "Build Your Own Cloud Security Data Lake with Snowflake and Lacework"
 chapter: true
 weight: 1
 ---